adamnew123456/USM-ps/README.md

 # Requirements

 Just Powershell.
-Most testing has been on Linux, but it should work on all platforms that Powershell core supports.
+Most testing has been on Linux, but it should work on all platforms that Powershell Core supports.

 # Usage
 ## Getting Started

-1. Create a USM directory inside one of the directories in your
-   $env:PSModulePath and copy USM.ps1 into it.
+1. Create a USM directory inside one of the directories in your PSModulePath and copy USM.ps1 into it.

 2. Run `Import-Module USM` and then `Install-USM`.
 This will install the .usm.ps1 script and USM Apps directory (by default into your HOME or